Skip to main content

 Bottom rail

-The horizontal member at the base of a gate frame.
-On sliding gates it's heavier (carries the rollers); on swing gates it's the same profile as the top rail.
+The bar across the base of a gate frame.
+On a sliding gate it is heavier because it carries the rollers; on a swing gate it matches the top rail.

 The bottom rail closes off the bottom of a gate frame.
-On a swing gate it usually matches the stiles and top rail in profile (a 50x25 frame all round, for example) and just gives the lower battens or slats their fixing target.
+On a swing gate it usually matches the rest of the frame, for example a 50x25 tube all the way round, and just gives the lower battens or slats something to fix into.

 On a sliding gate the bottom rail is doing far more work.
 It carries the bottom rollers in tracked builds, or it sits over the cantilever rail (which is often welded inline as the bottom rail itself) in cantilever builds.
 So sliding-gate bottom rails are usually heavier: 100x50 RHS or larger, where the swing-gate version of the same gate would use 50x25.